blytkerchan/blytkerchan.github.io/_posts/2017-04-18-this-guy-is-out-of-his-mind-and-lucky-if-he-can-still-see.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Programming
+- DIY
+- Innovation
 comments: true
 date: 2017-04-18 20:17:32+00:00
 layout: post
-title: This guy is out of his mind (and lucky if he can still see)
-wordpress_id: 4169
 tags:
 - Arduino
 - C++
 - stupidity
 - vision
+title: This guy is out of his mind (and lucky if he can still see)
+wordpress_id: 4169
 ---

 This guy has to be completely bonkers: he wrote an application in C# (would not have my language of choice) to detect a human face in a live video feed and point a laser at it.